Is it ever OK to take a harmful job in order to do more good? An in-depth analysis

 Suppose you could take a job in finance where you’d expect to earn $200,000 per year (which is below the mean), of which you’d donate $50,000 per year to GiveWell’s recommended charities.
 Is this ethically permissible?

-Let’s do a rough application of the steps above to finance to show what we mean.
+Let’s do a rough application of the steps above to finance to show how you might think through the case.

 How large are the benefits compared to the harms?